 Performing a building exterior inspection is an important part of finding out whether the property you want to buy will be a good home or investment for you.
 It covers all aspects of the structural condition of the house.

-We perform building exterior inspections as part of our service anywhere in Brisbane, Ipswich, Logan, Redland Bay, Moreton Bay and Redcliffe.
+We perform building exterior inspections as part of our property inspection service anywhere in Brisbane, Ipswich, Logan, Redland Bay, Moreton Bay and Redcliffe.

 Structure Lines and Level